group of five friends at friendsgiving dinner while man sets turkey on table

 Share

-Friendsgiving has become a cherished tradition in recent years, and for good reason: It’s an opportunity to enjoy good food and even better company.
-But if you’re thinking about hosting your own Friendsgiving celebration, you may be wondering where to begin.
-Whether it’s planning the menu or making the most out of a small space, here are 10 tips to help you host the perfect Friendsgiving party this year.
+Friendsgiving is the perfect way to enjoy the best parts of Thanksgiving — lots of great food, drinks and quality time — with your closest friends.
+But if you’re hosting this year’s Friendsgiving celebration, you may be wondering where to start.
+Whether it’s planning the menu or making the most out of a small space, here are 15 tips to make the hosting experience as smooth as possible.

 In This Article: